Dependency Injection

 }

 The method cannot be overridden.
-It is not virtual, and there is no way to override current behavior by inheritance.
-And, the method is default builder of Ocelot pipeline while calling the AddOcelot method.
-As alternative, to “override” this default builder, you can design and reuse custom builder as a Func<IMvcCoreBuilder, Assembly, IMvcCoreBuilder> delegate object and pass it as parameter to the AddOcelotUsingBuilder extension method.
-It gives you full control on design and buiding of Ocelot pipeline, but be careful while designing your custom Ocelot pipeline as customizable ASP.NET MVC pipeline.
+It is not virtual, and there is no way to override the current behavior by inheritance.
+The method is the default builder of Ocelot Core when calling the AddOcelot method.
+As an alternative, to “override” this default builder, you can design and reuse a custom builder as a Func<IMvcCoreBuilder, Assembly, IMvcCoreBuilder> delegate object and pass it as a parameter to the AddOcelotUsingBuilder method.
+It gives you full control over the design and building of Ocelot Core, but be careful when designing your custom Ocelot pipeline as a customizable ASP.NET Core pipeline.

-Warning!
-Most of services from minimal part of the pipeline should be reused, but only a few of services could be removed.
+Warning: Most of the services from the minimal part of the pipeline should be reused, but only a few services can be removed.

-Warning!!
-The method above is called after adding required services of ASP.NET MVC pipeline building by AddMvcCore method over the Services property in upper calling context.
-These services are absolute minimum core services for ASP.NET MVC pipeline.
-They must be added to DI container always, and they are added implicitly before calling of the method by caller in upper context.
-So, AddMvcCore creates an IMvcCoreBuilder object with its assignment to the MvcCoreBuilder property.
-Finally, as a default builder, the method above receives IMvcCoreBuilder object being ready for further extensions.
+Warning: The method above is called after adding the required services of the ASP.NET Core pipeline by the AddMvcCore method via the Services property in the upper calling context.
+These services are the absolute minimum core services for the ASP.NET MVC pipeline.
+They must always be added to the DI container and are added implicitly before calling the method by the caller in the upper context.
+So, AddMvcCore creates an IMvcCoreBuilder object and assigns it to the MvcCoreBuilder property.
+Finally, as a default builder, the method above receives the IMvcCoreBuilder object, making it ready for further extensions.

-The next section shows you an example of designing custom Ocelot pipeline by custom builder.
+The next section shows you an example of designing a custom Ocelot Core using a custom builder.

 Custom Builder